acoustep/mitchs.pw/source/read/2016-08-25-using-brunch-with-middleman.html.markdown

 I recently started a new blog in an area unrelated to Web Development and was pleased to find that with the release of Middleman v4 you can now specify your own external asset pipeline.

-I decided to give Brunch a shot - since I already use it with Elixir and the Phoenix Framework.
-I was pleasantly surprised by how easy it was to get everything set up.
+I decided to give Brunch a shot - since I already use it with Elixir's Phoenix Framework and I was pleasantly surprised by how easy it was to get everything set up.

 First of all, here's my ```package.json``` file - note that Bourbon, Bourbon Neat, Turbolinks, and Font Awesome are all optional but will help provide an example of how to set up various libraries with Brunch and Middleman.